onurcaner/onurcaner.github.io/src/services/services-style-guide.md

 This example outlines how a model retrieves and prepares data for use in the app.

-1. Somewhere in the app, a new instance of AbcDataGetAllModel is created.
+1. Somewhere in the app, a new instance of AbcDataQueryModel is created.
 2. The model uses AbcRepositoryGetAllQuery to retrieve data from the server.
 3. The model uses AbcServerDataValidator to validate the server-side response.
-4. The model uses AbcServerToClientDataTransformer to convert server data to client-friendly format.
+4. The model uses AbcServerDataTransformer to convert server data to client-friendly format.
 This includes:
    - Converting ISO strings to objects
    - Renaming keys from snake_case to camelCase
 5. The model uses AbcClientDataValidator to validate the transformed client-side data.